This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - Tumors that put pressure on the nerves

 Whatever the cause of Erb’s palsy, for infants especially, the damage is usually short-lived.
-The nerves are often able to heal naturally, given enough time, and most babies will grow into healthy children with no lasting effects.
+The nerves can often heal naturally, given enough time, and most babies will grow into healthy children with no lasting effects.
 For those that have more severe injuries, the results may be permanent but are not usually severe.

 A birth injury lawyer can help you take legal action to recover damages in the case of medical malpractice.